ericbutz/developer-portal/app/guides/send-money/create-transfer.md

 title:  "Step 3: Create a transfer"
 description: Use Dwolla's ACH payment APi to facilitate and create transfers within your application or platform.
 ---
 # Step 3: Create a transfer

-Create a transfer by specifying your funding source as the **source** and the Customer or Account as the **destination**.
+Create a transfer by specifying your funding source as the `source` and the Customer as the `destination`.
 If the destination is a Customer, it is recommended that you send to the funding source that belongs to the Customer as opposed to the Customer resource itself (e.g. `https://api-sandbox.dwolla.com/funding-sources/04173e17-6398-4d36-a167-9d98c4b1f1c3`).

 #### Request and response (view schema in 'raw')